Yutong-Zhou-cv/Awesome-Transformer-in-CV/README.md

   * <span id="head-Object-Detection"> **Object Detection**  </span> **[`       «🎯Back To Top»       `](#)**
+      * (arXiv preprint 2021) **ViDT: An Efficient and Effective Fully Transformer-based Object Detector**, Hwanjun Song et al. [[Paper](https://arxiv.org/pdf/2110.03921.pdf)] [[Code](https://github.com/naver-ai/vidt)]
+        * ```🌱  Vision and Detection Transformers (ViDT): an effective and efficient object detector introduces a reconfigured attention module to extend the recent Swin Transformer to be a standalone object detector, followed by a computationally efficient transformer decoder. ```
       * (CVPR 2021) **You Only Look at One Sequence: Rethinking Transformer in Vision through Object Detection**, Zhigang Dai et al [[Paper](https://arxiv.org/pdf/2011.09094.pdf)] [[Code](https://github.com/hustvl/YOLOS)]
         * ```🌱 2D object detection can be accomplished in a pure sequence-to-sequence manner by taking a sequence of fixed-sized non-overlapping image patches as input.  ```
         * ```🌱 Discuss the impacts of prevalent pre-train schemes and model scaling strategies for Transformer in vision.```